Copyright Karen Schuenemann, Wilderness At Heart Photography. All rights reserved.

 I use my camera as a tool to speak for the animals and attempt to keep the images simple and truthful.
 I use Photoshop minimally in order to share the natural world as it is, not how I would like to see it.
 I choose my photographic papers to reflect the mood and feeling of an image and to convey part of the story.

 My lifelong project is “Urban Wilderness”.
 I have explored the coastal areas of Southern California, from the regional parks to the small fields in urban settings.
 Urban wildlife is what captures my heart in Southern California.
 When I capture the spirit of a critter that is surviving between homes and roads, and that is tenderly providing for its young in crazy urban spaces, I am fascinated and want to share my concern.
 I hope that my imagery connects you to our natural world, often missed while traveling in cars.

 I have been exploring digital photography for the past 16 years.
 I made a decision to attend a workshop up in Jackson Hole, Wyoming after a life changing event, and my passion for Wildlife and Nature Photography was ignited by the work of

-I teach Bird Photography courses and am leading workshops to Bosque Del Apache, New Mexico, the Tetons, and Africa along with taking on private classes.
+I teach Bird Photography courses and am leading workshops to Bosque Del Apache, New Mexico, the Tetons, Africa, Costa Rica and Washington State along with taking on private classes.
 I am honored to share that I am now an Authorized Permittee of the National Park Service!

 From one of the attendees to Bosque Del Apache: "Not being primarily a wildlife photographer, Karen's expertise and passion for teaching about birds and photography allowed me to get photographs far beyond what I thought I was capable of.
 She created special events including a Raptor shoot, discussions with other photographers and a post processing session that were inspirational.
 The bird migrations are something not to be missed by any photographer."
 Dr. L M